 A brain aneurysm is a deformity of an artery where a spot in the arterial wall in the brain bulges and fills with blood.
 It may also be called an intracranial aneurysm or cerebral aneurysm.

-An aneurysm in the brain is a weak area in an artery in the brain that bulges out and fills with blood.
-It may also be called an intracranial (skull) aneurysm or a cerebral (brain) aneurysm.
-A brain aneurysm is a serious and potentially life-threatening condition that can affect adults and children.
-If a brain aneurysm ruptures, or bursts, you have an emergency situation that can result in stroke, brain damage, and even death if not treated immediately.
+A brain aneurysm is a potentially life threatening condition that can affect a person at any age.
+If a brain aneurysm bursts, or ruptures, it’s an emergency situation that can result in a stroke, brain damage, and even death if not treated immediately.

-Aneurysms are unpredictable and may not show any symptoms until they rupture.
+Brain aneurysms are unpredictable and may not show any symptoms until they grow large or rupture.
 Large or ruptured aneurysms will usually show definite symptoms and require emergency medical care.

-The following are symptoms and warning signs of an aneurysm or ruptured aneurysm:
+The symptoms and warning signs of a brain aneurysm vary based on whether it has ruptured or not.

 - sensitivity to light

-- trouble speaking or a change in awareness and mental state
+- trouble speaking or a change in awareness or mental state

 - trouble walking or dizziness